./ahmedhashim

 };

-Now concurrent requests await the same promise.
-Only one database query occurs per unique key.
+Now every concurrent request awaits the same in-flight promise.
+Only one database query runs per unique key, no matter how many callers are waiting.

 Error handling